ShimizuTheLotus/Tagme_/README.md

 Feel free to ask and help with us! **If you want to help, there's a help request list below.**

 ## Help request
-- [ ] Solve bugs of CommunityToolkit
+- [ ] Solve bugs of CommunityToolkit, Tagme_ have some controls rely on this Nuget Package.
   - [ ] https://github.com/CommunityToolkit/Windows/issues/461
   - [ ] https://github.com/CommunityToolkit/Windows/issues/462
   - [ ] https://github.com/CommunityToolkit/Windows/issues/463